History of Paul George in Timeline

 December 2, 2013: Career-High 43 Points

-On December 2, 2013, Paul George scored a career-high 43 points in a loss to the Portland Trail Blazers.
+On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.

-2013: NBA Most Improved Player and All-Star Selection
+2013: Named NBA Most Improved Player and All-Star Selection

-In 2013, Paul George was named the NBA Most Improved Player.
-In 2013, he also earned his first All-Star selection, leading the Indiana Pacers to their first Eastern Conference Finals trip since 2004.
+In 2013, Paul George was named the NBA Most Improved Player and earned his first All-Star selection, leading the Indiana Pacers to their first Eastern Conference Finals trip since 2004.

 February 10, 2014: Brian Shaw calls George best two-way player

-On February 10, 2014, after a Pacers' win over the Denver Nuggets, Nuggets head coach Brian Shaw called Paul George "the best two-way player in the game".
+Following a Pacers' win over the Denver Nuggets on February 10, 2014, Nuggets head coach Brian Shaw described Paul George as "the best two-way player in the game,"

-In August 2014, Paul George changed his uniform number from 24 to 13, adopting the PG-13 moniker, and donated his old jerseys to his high school.
+In August 2014, Paul George changed his uniform number from 24 to 13 to create the PG-13 moniker, and he donated his old jerseys to his high school in Palmdale, California.

-In 2014, George's contract extension with the Pacers was set to start.
+In 2014, Paul George's extension with the Indiana Pacers began.

 April 16, 2016: First Playoff Game Since 2014